Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

-In summary, by using the MC method, we have clarified thermodynamic properties of the classical Heisenberg antiferromagnets on a distorted {\kagome} lattice under magnetic fields.
+In summary, by using the MC method, we have clarified the thermodynamic properties of the classical Heisenberg antiferromagnets on a distorted kagom\'{e} lattice under magnetic fields.
 The distortion-induced magnetization step appears at low temperatures and low magnetic fields.
-Estimating the upper bound of the step size, we conclude that this is the first-order transition induced by the spatial anisotropy and corresponds to the step at the lowest field observed for volborthite.
-The spin structure factor shows a sharp change at the transition which may be detected experimentally.
+Estimating the upper bound of the step size, we conclude that this is the first-order transition induced by spatial anisotropy and corresponds to the step at the lowest field observed for volborthite.
+The spin structure factor shows a sharp change at the transition, which may be detected experimentally.

-Clarifying the origins of two other steps in the experiment remains for future studies.
-Other interactions in volborthite such as next-nearest neighbor interactions and Dzyaloshinsky-Moriya interactions may give rise to additional unconventional phase transitions.
-Besides, our results are obtained for the classical model while volborthite consists of quantum spin-$1/2$ spins.
-It is an interesting future issue whether the quantum fluctuations suppress the first-order transition observed in the classical system, leading to a crossover with a similarity to the experiment where temperature dependence of the transition field is weak.
+Clarifying the origins of the two other steps in the experiment remains for future studies.
+Other interactions in volborthite such as next-nearest neighbor interactions and Dzyaloshinskii-Moriya interactions may give rise to additional unconventional phase transitions.
+Moreover, our results are obtained for the classical model while volborthite consists of quantum spin-$1/2$ spins.
+It is an interesting future work to determine whether quantum fluctuations suppress the first-order transition observed in the classical system, leading to a crossover with a similarity to the experiment in which the temperature dependence of the transition field is weak.

-\acknowledgements{ The authors thank Hiroshi Shinaoka and Yukitoshi Motome for fruitful discussions.
+\acknowledgements{ The authors thank Hiroshi Shinaoka, Youhei Yamaji, and Yukitoshi Motome for fruitful discussions.
 The authors also thank Zenji Hiroi for illuminative discussions on experimental results.
-This work was supported by Grant-in-Aid for Scientific Research on Priority Areas (No. 17071003), from MEXT, Japan. }
+This work was supported by a Grant-in-Aid for Scientific Research on Priority Areas (No. 17071003) from MEXT, Japan. }